All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Dispensational Premillennialism commonly teaches that this chapter is about “the Antichrist,” who appears on the world stage during the so-called “seven year tribulation period” prior to the return of Christ and His so-called “earthly millennial kingdom,” who forces everyone to have a physical mark in order to buy or sell anything during that brief period of tribulation.
 In other words, the events of this chapter have been terribly sensationalized.
 But that’s what happens when we interpret Revelation with such strict literalism.

-There’s something far more significant going on in this chapter and in this book than what Premillennialism teaches (esp as it concerns Dispensational Premillennialism).
+There’s something far more significant going on in this chapter and in this book than what Dispensationalism teaches.
 Having studied this book now at great length, and in light of the overall teaching of the New Testament, the general theme seems almost obvious.
 It’s a conflict between two kingdoms, as I talk about throughout this chapter.

 This chapter – and the whole book of Revelation – is about life in this world between the first and second advents of Christ.
 It’s about the conflict between light and darkness, between the Kingdom of Christ and the kingdom of Satan.
 It’s about the conflict between the truth and falsehood.
 It’s about the struggles Christians deal with in a world that is hostile to Christ and His followers.
 This is the classic story of good versus evil.
 This book gives us an overview of life in the world during the Church age (Christian era/gospel era).
 If you’ve been following along in this commentary, you know that this is the picture we’ve seen.
 This chapter reveals this conflict between the two kingdoms perhaps better than anywhere else in this book.

 The idea that the book of Revelation is about a mere seven year period, fails to capture the greater message and full significance that this book actually conveys.
-If we’re to see the full scope of this revelation, we must see it through the overall message of the New Testament—which is what I’ve strived to do throughout this commentary.
-When we do that, we’re able to make better sense out of this book than when viewed through the narrow lens of Premillennialism (esp Dispensational Premillennialism).
+If we’re to see the full scope of this revelation, we must see it through the overall message of the New Testament—which is what I’ve striven to do throughout this commentary.
+When we do that, we’re able to make better sense out of this book than when viewed through the lens of Dispensationalism.

 The relationship between Chapter 13 and Chapter 17: